EJP-C-arouNd

 Refining soil conservation and generative practices to improve carbon sequestration and reduce greenhouse gas emissions

-In this international consortium we aim to investigate how short and long-term agricultural management practices affect soil organic matter (SOM) persistence.
-We will combine long-term data with more in-depth analysis collected during this project in order to achieve this objective.
-With the Lab Geoecology and Physical Geography at RPTU, we focus on the organic farm in Tingvoll (Norway), where grass-clover leys are used to grow fodder for the farm animals.
-Here we will be focussing on the effect of (un)digested manure and increased precipitation on the soil organic matter pool at the Tingvoll farm.
+In this international consortium, we aim to investigate how short- and long-term agricultural management practices influence the persistence of soil organic matter (SOM).
+We will combine long-term data with in-depth analyses collected during this project to achieve this goal.
+With RPTU's Geoecology and Physical Geography group, we will focus on the organic farm in Tingvoll (Norway), where grass-clover pastures are used to grow fodder for the farm animals.
+Here we will focus on the effects of (un)digested manure and increased precipitation on the soil organic matter pool at Tingvoll farm.

-1) Effect of digested manure on CO2 and N2O emissions from organic grass clover ley system
+1) Influence of digested manure on CO₂ and N₂O emissions from organic clover-grass pastures.

-Carbon stored in soils is the major carbon stock on earth.
-Common agricultural practices often increase decomposition of this huge carbon storage, resulting in a release of CO2, CH4 and N2O to the atmosphere.
-In order to reduce such emission, different types of land managements are studied to find the best practice.
+The carbon stored in soils is the largest carbon store on earth.
+Common agricultural practices often promote the depletion of these enormous carbon stores, leading to the release of CO₂, CH₄ and N₂O into the atmosphere.
+In order to reduce these emissions, various land management methods are being investigated to find the best approach.

-As part of C-arouNd project, we study the carbon and nitrogen cycles at an organic farm in Tingvoll (Norway).
-Grass-clover leys are used to grow fodder for the farm animals, whereby the collected manure is brought back on the fields either as-is or digested (after biogas production).
-Due to the biogas production, all easily available carbon is lost from the slurry, leaving a nitrogen rich material behind.
-We assume that this practices reduces the emissions of CO2.
-However, the uncertainty is if the high nitrogen content is quickly lost as N2O before it can be taken up by the plants.
-As part of the thesis, gas samples will be taken on a regular base in the field in Norway.
-Additionally, by taking samples of the grass clover we hope to assess the impact of digested slurry on plant growth and grass-clover composition.
+As part of the C-ArouNd project, we are investigating the carbon and nitrogen cycle on an organic dairy farm in Tingvoll (Norway).
+Grass-clover pastures are used to grow fodder for the farm animals.
+The collected manure is returned to the fields either unchanged or digested after biogas production.
+All the readily available carbon from the manure is lost through biogas production, leaving a nitrogen-rich material.
+We assume that this approach reduces CO₂ emissions.
+However, it is unclear whether the high nitrogen content is quickly lost as N₂O before it can be absorbed by the plants.
+As part of the master's thesis, gas samples are regularly taken in the field in Norway.
+In addition, we want to investigate the influence of digested manure on plant growth and clover grass composition by taking clover grass samples.

-The main question we hope to answer with your MSc thesis is if digested manure is releasing less N2O and CO2 emissions from the soil than undigested manure during Norwegian summer conditions.
+The main question we want to answer with your master thesis is whether digested manure releases less N₂O and CO₂ emissions from the soil than normal manure under Norwegian summer conditions.

 Supervisors: Dr. Jeroen Zethof, Johanna Maria Zimmermann, Dr. Klaus Schützenmeister, Dr. Tatiana Rittl (Norsøk), Prof. Dr. Hermann Jungkunst